 How many different species of wild birds are in New York?

 It’s difficult to get an exact number on how many bird species are found in North America, the United States, or even in the state of New York.
-However, according to the New York Avian Records Committee, as of 2020 there were 494 species documented on the official state list.
+However, according to the New York Avian Records Committee as of August 2022, there were 503 species documented on the official state list.

 26 backyard birds in New York